Cragg Hines: Career

 Hines was a news reporter, bureau manager and statehouse correspondent for United Press International, in Dallas, and later in Little Rock.
 After five years, he left in 1972, and began working at the Houston Chronicle.

 Hines' 35-year career with the Chronicle began in 1972, when he worked as a correspondent.
 Later, in 1983, he served as the paper's Washington bureau chief where he served in that position until 2000.
-He was a columnist at the Chronicle, until retiring in 2007.
+He was a columnist at the Chronicle, until his retirement in 2007.

-Hines reported from the Berlin Wall in 1987, when President Ronald Reagan made his "tear down this wall" speech, and covered each summit meeting with Mikhail Gorbachev, through the Reagan, George H.W.
+Hines reported from the Berlin Wall in 1987, when President Ronald Reagan made his "tear down this wall" speech.
+He also covered each summit meeting with Mikhail Gorbachev, through the Reagan, George H.W.
 Bush and Clinton administrations.
-He also was in Saudi Arabia at the start of the Persian Gulf War, and wrote the main story in the Chronicle’s special edition, covering the 911 terrorist attacks on the Pentagon and World Trade Center.
+He was in Saudi Arabia at the start of the Persian Gulf War, and wrote the main story in the Chronicle’s special edition, covering the 9/11 terrorist attacks on the Pentagon and World Trade Center.